victortosin02/scalable-end-to-end-ML-data-pipelin/README.md

 model is trained using spark.

-Follow these steps before running the application:
+Here are the steps before running the application:

-+ run the shell script setup.sh.
-This will install all the required library dependencies.
++ I ran the shell script setup.sh.
+This installed all the required library dependencies.

 + Get fs.defaultFS property from /etc/hadoop/conf/core-site.xml.